The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Professor of Electrical Engineering and Computer Science and a member of the Computer Science and Artificial Intelligence Laboratory at MIT

 Prof. Zeldovich is a professor of electrical engineering and computer science at MIT and a member of the Computer Science and Artificial Intelligence Laboratory.
 He received his PhD from Stanford University in 2008.
-His research interests are in building practical secure systems.
-Recent projects by Prof. Zeldovich and his students and colleagues include the CryptDB encrypted database, the STACK tool for finding undefined behavior bugs in C programs, the FSCQ formally verified file system, the Algorand cryptocurrency, and the Vuvuzela private messaging system.
+His research interests are in building practical secure systems...
+More info

 Barbara Johnson